FEATURED MEDICAL STUDIES

 Modern reviews on IgG diets

-• Many patients improve with IgG-based elimination + reintroduction.
+Many patients improve with IgG-based elimination combined with symptom tracking.

-• Aligns with our resources on timelines and symptom monitoring.
+Why it matters: Aligns with structured timelines and symptom monitoring.

 3. What this research means for you

-• Structured elimination & reintroduction.
-Most trials followed a 2–6 week protocol — similar to our guides on timelines.
+• Structured elimination.
+Most trials followed a 2–6 week protocol.

 • Track multiple symptoms.
-Participants monitored bloating, stool, headaches, mood, energy — same categories covered in our educational pages.
+Participants monitored bloating, stool, headaches, mood, and energy.

 • Build a personalized food list.
 Not “good vs bad foods” — but foods your body tolerates today.

-Where Pinnertest fits: Pinnertest uses advanced IgG microarray technology to create a personalized roadmap for elimination and reintroduction.
+Where Pinnertest fits: Pinnertest uses advanced IgG microarray technology to create a personalized roadmap for elimination and symptom monitoring.